DarkGhostHunter/RutUtils/README.md

 echo $rut->vd; // "k"
 ```

-This may come in handy when your source of truth manages lowercase `k` and you need strict comparison or storing mechanisms.
+This may come in handy when your source of truth manages lowercase `k` and you need strict comparison for storing, or normalize it.

 ### Generating RUTs

 Sometimes is handy to create a RUT on the fly, usually for testing purposes when seeding and mocking.

 You can do that using the `RutGenerator` class and use the methods to build how you want to generate your RUTs.
-The methods are fluent, meaning, you can chain them, until you use the `generate()` method.
+The methods are fluent, meaning, you can chain them until you use the `generate()` method.

 ```php
 <?php